augustawind/restcli/README.rst

 Requests
 --------

-Requests are the building blocks of **restcli**, so let's dive deep!
+Requests are the building blocks of **restcli**, so let's dive right in!
 We'll start by modelling The Secretmasons' Invitation API.
 How else did you think people got invited?